alexross19/Klipper_SKR3-_w-BIQi-Hurakan/README.md

 My SKR/Klipper build is a non-standard build.
-The original was a Trony Xy-2 Pro V3 MCU  printer from Dec 2019
+The original 3d printer was a Trony Xy-2 Pro V3 MCU  printer from Dec 2019